jgbispo/jgChecker/README.md

 # jgChecker
- The jg-checker has the function of verifying what the type of variable will be, what is really expected to avoid that something not wanted is accepted and of a catastrophic error in the system.
+jg-checker is able to check data types and generate valid tokens

 ## What is verified?